SapporoAlex/Game-Dungeon-Quest/README.md

 to start the game.

 ## File Structure
 The Dungeon Quest.py file runs the game.
 The game_maps.py has the tile map information used by the Dungeon Quest.py file to choose the correct tiles for the level.
-Please feel free to add more levels in this file.
+Please feel free to add more levels in this file. the items.txt file stores the amount of gold and health potions the player has in their inventory.
+This data is loaded and saved at the begining and end of each level.
 The assets folder contains the images and audio files in seperate folders.

 ## Contributing
 Contributions to Dungeon Quest are welcome!
 Whether it's adding new features, creating new levels, or improving the code, feel free to fork the repository and submit a pull request.